-If you’ve really been able to positively impact a client, they’re highly likely to approve you sharing the story of how you took them from 1 to 10.
+If you’ve been able to impact a client positively, they’re highly likely to approve you sharing the story of how you took them from one to 10.

-Gather a dozen different case studies from your past and current clients to publish on your website, social pages, email newsletters, and in ads.
-This isn’t only additional content, but content your existing and new clients will appreciate.
+Gather a dozen different case studies from your past and current clients to publish on your website, social pages, email newsletters, and ads.
+This isn’t only additional content but content your existing and new clients will appreciate.

-You can also make the case study a pretty little PDF and share it with the case study client for them to share among their peers.
+You can also make the case study an appealing PDF and share it with the case study client for them to share among their peers.

-If you really helped them reach their goals, they’re going to love the PDF filled with graphics, charts, and impressive numbers to share with other business owners.
+If you help them reach their goals, they’ll love the PDF filled with graphics, charts, and impressive numbers to share with other business owners.